 |Here I am making an ura-maki, a roll with the rice on the outside.
 Here the nori is covered all the way to the very edge with rice, this way when one edge of the roll meets the other the rice will stick to itself to seal the roll shut.

 3. Place whatever ingredients you like in a line down the middle of your rice/nori, overlapping each other slightly.
-Don’t add too much, or your roll may not seal shut.
+Don’t add too much, or your roll may not seal shut — I suggest not using more than three ingredients, at least in the beginning.
 If you’d like you can smear a little wasabi, Japanese mayonnaise, or other sauce down the center of the rice to add a little extra flavor.